 On April 17, 2019, the Company entered into a Common Stock Sales Agreement with H.C.
 Wainwright & Co., LLC, or Wainwright, pursuant to which the Company may offer and sell through Wainwright, from time to time at the Company's sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million, or the HCW ATM Program.
 Sales of the shares of common stock are deemed to be "at-the-market offerings," as defined in Rule 415 under the Securities Act.
-The Company intends to use the net proceeds from the offering primarily for the development of its lead product candidate, oliceridine, and for general corporate purposes.
-In 2019, the Company issued and sold approximately 1.4 million shares of common stock under the HCW ATM Program.
-The net offering proceeds to the Company in 2019 for sales under the HCW ATM Program were approximately \$1.1 million after deducting related expenses, including commissions.
-As of December 31, 2019, there was approximately \$48.9 million remaining available for future issuances under the HCW ATM Program.
+In December 2020, the Company and Wainwright entered into Amendment No. 1 to Common Stock Sales Agreement, or the Amendment, to amend the Common Stock Sales Agreement to, among other things, update the reference to the registration statement pursuant to which the shares of common stock may be sold and to include an additional \$50.0 million of shares of common stock in the HCW ATM Program.
+For the year ended December 31, 2021, the Company issued and sold approximately 4.3 million shares of common stock under the HCW ATM Program.
+The net offering proceeds to the Company in 2021 for sales under the HCW ATM Program were approximately \$7.9 million after deducting related expenses, including commissions.
+As of December 31, 2021, there was approximately \$41.9 million remaining available for future issuances under the HCW ATM Program.